ckarwin/Fermi_Stacking_Analysis/README.md

 ## Development Notes
 * The source code is still in development.
 * Please let me know if there are any errors to be fixed and/or functionallity that should be added.
 * Contributions are welcome!
-To do so please make a standard pull request, as described in more detail [here](https://opensource.com/article/19/7/create-pull-request-github).
+To do so, please make a pull request, as described in more detail [here](https://opensource.com/article/19/7/create-pull-request-github).